 Global and Regional Asperger Syndrome Partnership (GRASP)

 Conference registration includes a handbook containing materials from the two keynotes and 10 workshops.
 A continental breakfast and boxed lunch are also included.
-Agency, secondary school, camp, recreation and other service provider representatives will be available at our Resource Walkway with information.
+Agency, post-secondary school, camp, recreation and other service provider representatives will be available at our Resource Walkway with information.
 Books will be available for purchase at the conference bookstore.
 Presenting authors will be available to sign their books.
-Registrations postmarked by March 29 (or registered online by March 29) will receive a free MP3 audio CD of all conference presentations (a $50 value), which will be mailed four-to-six weeks post-conference.
+Registrations postmarked by March 14 (or registered online by March 14) will receive a free MP3 audio CD of all conference presentations (a $50 value), which will be mailed four-to-six weeks post-conference.

 Membership in the AHA eNews is not membership in AHA.
 Membership in the eNews is free and is a service to the autism community.
 You must be an AHA member in order to receive discounts at our conferences and the other benefits of membership.
 We welcome your support!

-Register by March 29, 2013 and receive a free copy of an MP3 with Keynotes & Workshops.
+Register by March 14, 2014 and receive a free copy of an MP3 disc with Keynotes & Workshops.

 Mail-in Registration for Members $140